rsullivan00/blog/_posts/2018-06-10-notification-lambda.markdown

 ---

 Want to add a contact form to your simple static site?
-Here's how to do it with near-zero costs, easy setup, and easy teardown if you want to build out a full backend.
+Here's how to do it with near-zero costs, easy setup, and easy teardown if you want to replace the backend with your own server-based application.

 ## Architecture